yeguang-xue/yeguang-xue.github.io/_posts/2020-11-26-ansible-overview.md

 Now let's come back to Ansible.
 There are tons of good resources for introduction of Ansible, so here I just hope to outline some key concepts.

 As I mentioned early, Ansible is designed to be simple and requires minimal dependencies.
-It is only required to be installed on a controlled node, and all remote hosts can be managed through SSH (most commonly). **Inventory** is a list of remote hosts to be managed, including the hostnames and other meta info.
-Ansible provides a way to group the hosts so that you can easily apply different management tasks on one group, or intersection/union of multiple groups.
+It is only required to be installed on a **Controlled Node**, and all remote hosts will be managed through SSH (most commonly).

+**Inventory** is a list of remote hosts to be managed, including the hostnames and other meta info.
+In the inventory file, remote hosts can be grouped so that you can easily apply different management tasks on different groups, or intersection/union of multiple groups.

 Once you the inventory ready, you can already apply ad-hock commands on a single host or a group of hosts.
-Other than simple shell commands, you can call Ansible **Modules**.
+The units of code in Ansible is called **Modules**, which are predefined task.
 Ansible comes with lots of pre-defined modules for various tasks.
 E.g., `ping` module is used to test connection with remote hosts:

 ```shell
 ansible webservers -m ping
 ```

-In latest Ansible version (2.10), modules are grouped into **Collections** [4].
+In latest Ansible version (2.10), modules are grouped into **Collections** with different namespaces.
+E.g., `ping` module belong to `Ansible.Builtin` collection.

-In most real-life scenarios, we need to defined a list of tasks for more complicated applications and **Playbook** is exactly for this purpose.
-It is an ordered lists of tasks that can be saved and run repeatedly.
+In real-life scenarios, we typically need to define a list of tasks for more complicated applications and **Playbook** is exactly for this purpose.
+In last section, we already covered the YAML syntax for Ansible playbooks.
+An Ansible playbook contains an ordered lists of tasks that can be saved and run repeatedly.
 Moreover, playbooks can realize dynamic features by harnessing the power of variables, conditionals, and loops.
 And one can further modularize the tasks with **Roles**.

+## Conclusion

-Though there's much, simply with the concepts/knowledge above, we are already capable of dealing with most common IT automation tasks in Ansible, and get rid of some tedious shell/python scripts.
+Though there's much we didn't cover in this post, simply with the concepts/knowledge above, we are already capable of dealing with many common IT automation tasks in Ansible, and get rid of some tedious shell/python scripts.
 And don't forget there's [Ansible Galaxy](https://galaxy.ansible.com) where lots of roles and playbooks shared by community can be found.

 ## References